This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 10

 Oak Park.
 In Oak Park visit Wright’s Chicago home and studio (1889) for 20 years and the birthplace of the Prairie School of architecture: ‘I loved the prairie by instinct as a great simplicity… I had an idea that the horizontal planes in buildings, those planes parallel to earth, identify themselves with the ground, make the building belong to the ground’.
-The surrounding residential streets are home to a number of Wright designs.
-(The Unity Temple is closed for restoration).
+The surrounding residential streets are home to a number of Wright designs and his Unity Temple (1905).

 Day 11

 Chicago, Plano.
 Drive at midday into the Illinois countryside to Plano.
 Here, built beside the Fox River, is one of Mies van der Rohe’s most significant works, the Farnsworth House (1951).
-Continue to Chicago O’Hare airport, arriving by 5.45pm (in time for the direct flight to London, departing c.
-9.15pm).
+Continue to Chicago O’Hare airport, arriving by 5.45pm, in time for the suggested direct flight to London, departing c.
+9.15pm.

 A number of these buildings are not usually open to the public and it is possible we will not be able to include everything listed.